Crowdfunding Comparison 2019: Kickstarter vs. Indiegogo

 A crowdfunding marketing expert perspective on what platform is better.

 On the surface, most would assume the platforms are very much the same, in concept they are but in nearly every aspect they’ve evolved through the years to be much different.

-There’s a long list of differentiators between both platforms and a simple search of Kickstarter vs. Indiegogo will highlight everything from fees, to funding duration, to all or nothing vs. flexible funding, etc. Below you’ll find a few lesser known differences that will help you better decide which crowdfunding platform is right for you.
+There’s a long list of differentiators between both platforms and a simple search of Kickstarter vs. Indiegogo will highlight everything from fees, to funding duration, to all or nothing vs. flexible funding, etc. Below you’ll find a few lesser known differences from my experience launching 300+ crowdfunding campaigns at Agency 2.0 that will help you better decide which crowdfunding platform is right for you.